Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: More discussions

 \subsection{Time-travel trick in layout stage}

-As discussed in Section~\ref{method:vlo-dillema}, directly applying the time-travel trick~\citep{shen2024understanding,yu2023freedom,bansal2023universal} to video diffusion models struggles due to excessive stochasticity.
+As discussed in Section~\ref{method:VLO}, directly applying the time-travel trick~\citep{shen2024understanding,yu2023freedom,bansal2023universal} to video diffusion models struggles due to excessive stochasticity.
 The time-travel trick in \autoref{algo:timetravel} includes a single-step forward process, but in practice, the added noise is extremely large, and the coefficient multiplied with the latent is very small, as shown in \autoref{app:table-forward}.
 In fact, in the very first inference step, the coefficient $\sqrt{\beta_t}$ becomes 0, resulting in no guidance effect at all.

 Therefore, since the effect of guidance is absent during the early stages when the layout is largely established, the model fails to produce a layout that aligns with the given condition.
 Even when guidance is applied later, as discussed in \autoref{fig:slice}(d), only the guided frame is updated, and it cannot correct the overall layout.
-Our proposed VLO addresses this issue by applying a deterministic latent optimization in the layout stage.
+Our proposed VLO addresses this issue by applying a deterministic latent optimization in the early stage.

+Additionally, we provide a visual comparison in \autoref{fig:time_travel_layout}.
+The time-travel trick offers almost no guidance effect in the early steps, which are crucial for layout formation.
+Since it fails to establish a proper layout early on, later steps cannot correct this deficiency.
+As shown in \autoref{fig:time_travel_layout}(a), it generates a static camera view, similar to ordinary I2V generation.
+In contrast, our VLO provides sufficiently effective guidance through deterministic updates in the early steps, enabling the model to establish a proper left-to-right moving layout, which in turn allows later guidance to take meaningful effect, as illustrated in \autoref{fig:time_travel_layout}(b).